L041B/Advanced-Programming-Inpainting/README.md

 ### 1. Singleton
 **Purpose:** Ensures a class has only one instance and provides a global access point.
-**Why used:** Ideal for shared resources or services that maintain global state, avoiding multiple expensive instances.
+**Why used:** Ideal for shared resources or services that maintain global state, avoiding multiple instances.
 **Example usage:**
 - `DbConnection`: single database connection pool
 - `InferenceQueue`: single Redis connection
-- All DAOs, Repositories, Services, Proxies, and Adapters
+- All DAOs, Repositories, Services, Proxies, and Adapter

 ```typescript